96th Regiment of Foot: Formation

-The regiment was raised in Menorca (then called Minorca) by Lieutenant-General Sir Charles Stuart from German-speaking prisoners of war of Swiss regiments in Spanish service on 12 December 1798.
+The regiment was raised in Menorca (then called Minorca) as Stuart's Regiment by Lieutenant-General Sir Charles Stuart from German-speaking prisoners of war of Swiss regiments in Spanish service on 12 December 1798.

 The regiment embarked for Gibraltar in October 1800 and then sailed on to Abu Qir in Egypt in January 1801 to take part in the Egyptian Campaign.
 At the Battle of Alexandria in March 1801, Private Antoine Lutz of the regiment distinguished himself by seizing the colour of the 21st Demi Brigade Legère.
 The colour had initially been captured by Sergeant Sinclair of the 42nd Regiment of Foot but after Sinclair fell in battle, a French officer recovered the colour for his country.
 Private Lutz shot the French officer holding the colour and took possession of the colour before being ridden over by French cavalry.
 As two dragoons charged towards him, Lutz claimed to have shot the horse from under one, whose life he spared.
 He returned to the British lines with both the colour and the captured dragoon.
 The regiment sailed for home in autumn 1801.
 It was renamed The Queen's Own German Regiment in 1802 and 97th (Queen's Own Germans) Regiment of Foot in January 1805.